geerdkakes/pcap-analysis/README.md

 You can also use `read_pcap.js` to convert a pcap file to a csv format.
 For now you need to write your own code to do this.
 Use `index.js` as an example.

+## changes

+5-2-2021: added operator field to filter, allowing for different types of matching (e.g. greater than, less than, contains, etc).
+Please see example `config.js` for the different options.

 ## Contribute